How to Set TradingView Alerts¶

 Problem: Alert spam creates overwhelming notifications

-Resolution: - Delete low-priority alerts - Narrow focus to the best 3-5 markets - Limit alerts to entry/exit signals - Use Augury Grid for scanning
+Resolution: - Delete low-priority alerts - Narrow focus to the best 3-5 markets - Limit alerts to key events only - Use Augury Grid for scanning

 Mistake #4: Wrong Indicator Selected¶